canonical/craft-parts/docs/explanation/parts.rst

 a specific branch, commit or tag.

-Since some repositories can contain large amounts of data, the ``source-depth`` key can be used to specify the number of commits to in a repository's history that should be fetched instead of the complete history.
+Since some repositories can contain large amounts of data, the ``source-depth`` key can be used to specify the number of commits in a repository's history that should be fetched instead of the complete history.
 For repositories that use submodules, the ``source-submodules`` key can be used to selectively fetch only those submodules that are needed.